-Department of Education staff and the task force established under subsection (a) of Section 3 to improve the reading proficiency of public K-3 students and implementation of rules adopted by the State Board of Education. - e.
-The implementation of rules adopted by the State Board of Education pertaining to dyslexia. - f.
-Collaboration with the Alabama Reading Initiative state staff and the Alabama Department of Early Childhood Education for appropriate professional learning approved by the State Department of Education. - g.
-The development of guidelines for identifying the characteristics of dyslexia. - (g) Any incoming third grade student identified with a reading deficiency shall be provided more intensified reading interventions to improve his or her specific reading deficiency.
-Reading intervention services shall include effective instructional strategies to accelerate student progress.
-Each local education agency shall conduct a review of student reading improvement plans for all incoming third grade students identified with a reading deficiency.
-The review shall address additional supports and services, as described in this section, necessary to improve any identified area of reading deficiency.
-The local education agency shall provide all of the following services for third grade students identified with a reading deficiency, and those services may be funded with funds received through the allocation provided in subdivision (2) of subsection (a) of Section 4:
+18 d.
+The implementation of rules adopted by the State19 Board of Education pertaining to dyslexia.

+e.
+Collaboration with the Alabama Reading Initiative state staff for appropriate professional learning approved by the State Department of Education.

+f.
+The development of guidelines for identifying thecharacteristics of dyslexia.

+(g) Any incoming third grade student identified with a reading deficiency shall be provided more intensified reading interventions to remedy his or her specific reading deficiency.
+Reading intervention services shall include 1 2 effective instructional strategies to accelerate student progress.
+Each local education agency shall conduct a review 3 of student reading improvement plans for all incoming third 4 5 grade students identified with a reading deficiency.
+The review shall address additional supports and services, as 6 7 described in this section, necessary to remedy any identified area of reading deficiency.
+The local education agency shall 8 provide all of the following services for third grade students 9 10 identified with a reading deficiency, and those services may be funded with funds received through the allocation provided 11 in subdivision (2) of subsection (a) of Section 4: 12

+13 (1) An effective or highly effective teacher of 14 reading as demonstrated by student reading performance data 15 and teacher performance evaluations.

+16 (2) Reading intervention services and supports to 17 correct any identified area of reading deficiency including, 18 but not limited to, all of the following:

+a.
+Additional instructional time devoted to

+scientifically based and evidence based reading instruction

+and intervention.

-- (1) An effective or highly effective teacher of reading as demonstrated by student reading performance data and teacher performance evaluations. - (2) Reading intervention services and supports to improve any identified area of reading deficiency including, but not limited to, all of the following: - a.
-Additional instructional time devoted to scientifically based and evidence based reading instruction and intervention. - b.
-The use of evidence based reading strategies or programs, or both, that have been vetted and approved by the State Superintendent of Education and the task force established under subsection (a) of Section 3, that have demonstrated proven results in accelerating student reading achievement within the same school year. - c.
-Daily targeted small group reading intervention based on student need. - d.
+22 b.
+The use of evidence based reading strategies or 23 programs, or both, that have been vetted and approved by the 24 State Department of Education, that have demonstrated proven 25 results in accelerating student reading achievement within the 26 same school year. c.
+Daily targeted small group reading intervention based on student need.

+d.
 Explicit and systematic instruction with more detailed explanations, more extensive opportunities for guided practice, and more opportunities for error correction and feedback.